basarat/demo-typestyle/04-state/script.md

   },
 );
 ```
-* You can see that the hover style works fine.
+* You can see that if I tab into the button to give it focus the font size bumps up.
+* If I tab away it goes down.
+* If I hover over the button it gets a nice big font size of 50px.

 * And if I click the button to `focus` it the focus style works fine too.
 * But once its focused, hover no longer works.